gizatechxyz/orion/docs/framework/operators/neural-network/nn.conv.md

     ) -> Tensor<T>
 ```

-The convolution operator consumes an input tensor and a filter (input weigth tensor), and computes the output.
+The convolution operator consumes an input tensor and a filter (input weight tensor), and computes the output.

 ## Args